I’m moving home for a new contract – can I claim relocation expenses?

 Although this is quite rare, changing your main residence for a new contract could mean it’s possible to claim up to £8,000 in relocation expenses.
 These costs are exempt from tax and national insurance if they are considered to be ‘qualifying’ costs.

-Qualifying costs are only considered applicable when somebody moves to a new home as a direct result of the following:
+Qualifying costs only apply when someone moves home as a direct result of:

-An employee is not required to sell his or her old home to qualify for tax relief, but the relocation must result in a change in main residence.
-In this case, main residence refers to the property that is considered your family home for most of the time.
-The property does not have to be owner occupied, nor does it need to be elected the main residence for the purpose of capital gains.
+You are not required to sell your old home to qualify, but the relocation must result in a change in main residence.
+“Main residence” means the property regarded as your family home for most of the time.
+The property does not have to be owner-occupied, nor elected as the main residence for capital gains purposes.

 Qualifying removal expenses